-- 57 Through Creating Places 2013, the Scottish Government signalled the importance they attach to achieving improvements in the design and quality of new development and bringing long-term benefits to the urban and rural environment.
-It should be noted that good design should be the aim of everyone in the planning and development process, with it being important at all scales of development. - 58 Further Designing Streets, published in 2010 by the Scottish Government, suggests that streets should be designed as social spaces, being wellconnected at all levels.
-It aims to move away from vehicle dominated road layouts in favour of streets designed for people that achieve a sense of place, producing interesting and useable street layouts. - 59 In terms of site layout, permeability of places is a crucial component of good street design.
+- Through Creating Places 2013, the Scottish Government signalled the importance they attach to achieving improvements in the design and quality of new development and bringing long-term benefits to the urban and rural environment.
+It should be noted that good design should be the aim of everyone in the planning and development process, with it being important at all scales of development. - Further Designing Streets, published in 2010 by the Scottish Government, suggests that streets should be designed as social spaces, being well-connected at all levels.
+It aims to move away from vehicle dominated road layouts in favour of streets designed for people that achieve a sense of place, producing interesting and useable street layouts. - In terms of site layout, permeability of places is a crucial component of good street design.
 Whilst internal permeability is important, any development should also be properly connected with adjacent areas.
 A development with poor links to the surrounding area creates an enclave which encourages movement to and from it by car rather than by other modes.
-In this case, the proposal includes three vehicular and up to 24 pedestrian/cyclist access points and is thereby considered to be a highly permeable and well-connected site, within the approved Oudenarde masterplan area and also the wider locality, including Bridge of Earn.
+In this case, the proposal includes two vehicular and four pedestrian/cyclist access points.
+It is considered to be a highly permeable and well-connected site, within the approved Oudenarde Masterplan area and also the wider locality, including Bridge of Earn.
 In terms of cycling and pedestrian connection, it will link up with both existing networks and future infrastructure required to be delivered by the Section 75 legal agreement.
-The proposal therefore accords with the National Roads Development Guide 2014 and LDP2 Policy 60 Transport Standards and Accessibility Requirements.
+The proposal therefore accords with the National Roads Development Guide 2014 and LDP2 Policies 42 Green Infrastructure and 60 Transport Standards and Accessibility Requirements. - When considering the layout of any new development, one of the most important issues to consider is creating the opportunity for natural surveillance.
+In this context buildings, spaces and pedestrian routes should be located to maximise natural observation from pedestrians and passing motorists.
+Active frontages should be encouraged wherever possible, i.e., doors leading onto the street and windows overlooking all public areas.
+As such, the proposed layout takes cognisance of Designing Streets and incorporates appropriate natural surveillance of all areas of space and the main pedestrian routes.
+Much of the site contains shared surfaces that help achieve a sense of place and provides several linkages to ensure the site is extremely permeable for all modes of transport especially pedestrians and cyclists with existing and future path